isomerpages/nlb-curiocity/_events/Curiocity Showcase 2022/Introduction.md

 ##### **Psychic Cinema 2065**
 **Dates: 14 January – 3 February 2022
 <br>Venue: The Plaza, National Library Building**
-<br>Explore an alternative cinema of the future through this immersive audio-visual installation that reimagines the former Jubilee Theatre.
+<br>Explore an alternative cinema of the future through an immersive audio-visual installation that reimagines the former Jubilee Theatre.

 #### **SATELLITE INSTALLATIONS**
 Check out our Curiocity installations in the Civic District during the Light to Night Festival 2022.
 Explore our history through new, creative works by our local artists.
 Find out more [here](/events/curiocity-showcase-2022/satellite){:target="_blank"}.